 Choosing between a pergola or a screened-in porch usually comes down to the climate you live in and the purpose of the structure.
 There are distinct climates that require one or the other for their unique purposes.

 Often found in southern states such as Florida, the screened-in porch was developed specifically for bug control.
 If you live in a hot and humid climate where bugs are often a major problem (particularly during the warm summer months), then you may benefit from either a screened porch or screened pergola to keep them at bay.

 A thin mesh screen will keep mosquitos, palmettos, lovebugs, and other insects from invading your porch as you enjoy your outdoor space in relative peace (and hopefully moderate humidity).

 If you live farther north where cold nights and winter weather help to keep the bugs at bay, then it is unlikely that bugs will be a major issue for you on your pergola.
 One exception may be if you live very close to a slow-moving river or stream or a standing body of water, however, even then your bug problem would be seasonal.

-To decide if you want a screened porch or a pergola for your own backyard space, we recommend you take some time to sit out there on a warm summer night.
+To decide if you want a screened porch or a screened-in pergola for your own backyard space, we recommend you take some time to sit out there on a warm summer night.
 If the bugs are an abhorrent nuisance, then you will quickly settle on a screened-in option.